heremaps/harp.gl/README.md

-# harp.js
+# harp.gl

-`harp.js` is an open-source 3D map rendering engine.
+`harp.gl` is an open-source 3D map rendering engine.

 You can use this engine to: